Mega Aerodactyl – What This Raid Boss Is

 Aerodactyl

-Images are used for informational and educational purposes only.
+Images are used for informational purposes only.
 All rights belong to their respective owners.

 Shiny Aerodactyl

-Images are used for informational and educational purposes only.
+Images are used for informational purposes only.
 All rights belong to their respective owners.

 Mega Aerodactyl

-Images are used for informational and educational purposes only.
+Images are used for informational purposes only.
 All rights belong to their respective owners.

 Shiny Mega Aerodactyl

-Images are used for informational and educational purposes only.
+Images are used for informational purposes only.
 All rights belong to their respective owners.

 Evolution & Buddy Distance – Mega Aerodactyl